 The following is an excerpt from my second Martha’s Vineyard Mystery, Deadly Catch!
-It is the follow-up to The JAWSfest Murders, and the predecessor of White Shark, and Pretty Vineyard Girls.
+It is the follow-up to The JAWSfest Murders, and the predecessor of White Shark, Pretty Vineyard Girls, and Dead And Buried.
 I really hope you enjoy it!

 “Keith!
 Be polite for crying out loud!”
 A very attractive woman with long brown hair came out of the kitchen.
 “You must be Charles; I’ve heard a lot about you.
 I’m Cathy.”